 - Printed out your unofficial transcript to help list your courses in the application.

-- If you’re reapplying, you should have printed out your old application to prep for the 2018 cycle—access to previous applications is disabled after May 1, 2017.
+- If you’re reapplying, you should have printed out your old application to prep for the 2019 cycle—access to previous applications is disabled before the next due date.

 The best tip for preparing for the dental school admissions cycle is to apply early.
 AADSAS Processing takes four to six weeks before it is mailed to schools.
 Applicants submitting their applications earlier are more likely to be invited to interview.